Updated: Jul 17

 4. Notre Dame Cathedral

 Ah, the famous Notre Dame- one of the most famous attractions in Paris.
 Security moves pretty quickly, so don't panic when you see the loooong line a people in front of the entrance.
 Admission to the cathedral is free, but you'll need to pay a little extra to climb the tower (~€8.50) and the crypt (~€6).
-Access to both is included in the price of the Paris Pass, However, it is worth noting that while the tower view (and getting to see the gargoyles up close) is amazing, there isn't a lift and it's quite a difficult climb.
+Access to both is included in the Paris Pass, however, it's worth noting that while the tower view (and getting to see the gargoyles up close) is amazing, there isn't a lift and it's quite a difficult climb.
 Some would argue that it's not worth the trek for anyone with foot/knee pains, so be sure to do your research ahead of time!

 5. Arc de Triomphe